rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 </figcaption>
 </figure>

-HuggingFace uses a [CodeAgent](https://huggingface.co/papers/2402.01030), which outputs code to use tools.
-The code runs in a [sandbox](https://e2b.dev/) and select context (e.g., stdout) from code execution is passed back to the LLM.
+HuggingFace uses a [CodeAgent](https://huggingface.co/papers/2402.01030), which outputs code to execute tools.
+The code runs in a [sandbox](https://e2b.dev/) and select tool feedback from code execution is passed back to the LLM.

 > *[Code Agents allow for] a better handling of state … Need to store this image / audio / other for later use?
 No problem, just assign it as a variable in your state and you [use it later].*
 >